TAFC to TAFJ

 It is easier to support

-• I-type DICT fields in SELECT statements
+- I-type DICT fields used in